 Meta (formerly Facebook):

-As mentioned, the conversation around the metaverse was propelled into the media in October of 2021 after CEO of Facebook, Mark Zuckerberg, changed the name of the most popular social media platform to Meta.
+As mentioned, the conversation around the metaverse was propelled into the media in October 2021 after CEO of Facebook, Mark Zuckerberg, changed the name of the most popular social media platform to Meta.

-Zuckerberg released an hour long video ‘The metaverse and how we’ll build it together’ explaining Meta’s idea of what the metaverse will look like with their input.
+Zuckerberg released an hour-long video ‘The metaverse and how we’ll build it together’ explaining Meta’s idea of what the metaverse will look like with their input.
 Meta explains what they're doing and why they're doing it:

 “The metaverse is the next evolution of social connection.
 Our company’s vision is to help bring the metaverse to life, so we are changing our name to reflect our commitment to this future.”

-It is clear that Meta’s focus is not just on making the metaverse work for businesses, but for all aspects of life: social connections, entertainment, gaming, titness, work, education and commerce.
+It is clear that Meta’s focus is not just on making the metaverse work for businesses, but for all aspects of life: social connections, entertainment, gaming, fitness, work, education and commerce.
 Many people have questioned whether this will just lead to a full digital takeover of our lives as we know it, but Zuckerberg assured users that ‘It’s not about spending more time on screens, it’s about making the time we already spend on it better’.

 When is the metaverse actually happening?